Feel-ix-343/Neovim-Config/README.md

 ## Why I use Neovim

 My Reasons
-- Speed and flow from modal based editing; **I have learned the vim language, all of its verbs, nouns, and modifiers**
+- Speed and flow from modal based editing; **I have learned the vim language, all of its verbs, nouns, and modifiers**.
+There is minimal need to make new keybindings; moreso, I just learn new patterns in the vim language!
 - Endless customizability;
     * Tree sitter plugins
     * LSP Plugins